Nine Tips to Declutter Your Home Before Your Retirement Move

 Planning to declutter your home — whether you're moving or downsizing — can be overwhelming.
 Here's how to do it.

-Fall is a great time to clean and declutter your home.
-With the changing seasons, you may be changing seasons of your life, too, including looking for ways to ready your home for selling, moving or downsizing.
+But as the seasons change, from summer and fall to winter and then to spring, you may be changing the season of your life, too, including looking for ways to prepare your home for selling, moving, or downsizing — without compromising your style.

-Retirement, or planning for it, is the perfect time to invoke your inner Marie Kondo — the popular Japanese organization expert — who famously emphasizes keeping only those items that “spark joy” in you.
+Whether you're retiring, planning for it, or still working a 9 to 5, now is the perfect time to invoke your inner Marie Kondo — the popular Japanese organization expert — who famously emphasizes keeping only those items that “spark joy” in you.

 Sign up for Kiplinger’s Free E-Newsletters